Related ToolsCanvaCopyDescriptJasperHeights PlatformZapierNotionCourseboxChatgpt

 Total69 hours17 hours52 hours

-At $50/hour (conservative rate for course creators), that’s $2,600 saved per course.
-Even with tool costs of $75/month, you break even after your first course.
+At $50/hour - a conservative rate that sits below the median hourly wage for post-secondary teachers reported by the U.S. Bureau of Labor Statistics - that’s $2,600 saved per course.
+Even with tool costs of $75 per month, you break even after your first course.

 FAQ: AI Tools for Course Creators